 By law, your new business owners have an obligation to uphold the terms of your contract unless they are able to argue a justifiable (ETO) reason based on economical, technical or organisational.

-If you want to find out more about TUPE and your current rights as an employer facing ownership change then speak to us.
-We offer a free initial consultation to discuss the outline of your case.
+If you want to find out more about TUPE and your current rights as an employee-facing ownership change then speak to us.
+We offer an initial consultation of up to 45 minutes at £150.00 plus VAT (£180.00).
+Our fees are payable to us at the start of your meeting.